CESM-Development/data-publishing/README.md

 # data-publishing
 ## These scripts are for use by the NCAR CGD data publishing team.
 If you are a PI who would like to publish a dataset on Climate Data Gateway, please submit a [DASH ticket](https://ithelp.ucar.edu/plugins/servlet/desk/site/dash), and we'll take care of the publishing process for you!

+## Note that we are undergoing a transition from the Climate Data Gateway to the RDA as of early 2024, so the processes and scripts in this repository may become obsolete.

 ## Authors:
 - Teagan King
 - Ilana Stern